 BSc with Dutch diploma

 In order to start a TU Delft programme, you may need to take some extra courses(deficiencies) to complete your profile.
 For a VWO-Diploma there are 4 profiles: NT, NG, EM, and CM.
 Please see graphic.
 These deficiencies are intended to compensate for gaps in your Vwo education.
 All deficiencies must be eliminated to start a programme at TU Delft.
 There are several institutions that can help you with this.
-Click here for more information about deficiencies.
+For more information about deficiencies please scroll down.

 After gaining your Hbo Propaedeutic Certificate, you can start the first year of a TU Delft Bachelor's programme.
 Before you can enrol, any deficiencies for your chosen programme must be eliminated.
 Possible deficiencies are listed below:

 - Mathematics, applies to all Bachelor's programmes.